ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** Explain the core concepts of GitHub Copilot.

 An agent is a specialized chat participant that can assist in specific areas.
+See [extensions](https://github.com/marketplace?type=apps&copilot_app=true)

 * `@workspace` - Ask about your workspace
   * `/explain` - Explain how the selected code works